 Swimming!
-A popular summer activity for sure, but also a fun activity in the nippy-sometimes-stormy -ber months (very Filipino reference for months that end with ‘ber’), who would’ve thought.
+A popular summer activity that’s also a fun activity during the nippy-sometimes-stormy -ber months (very Filipino reference for months that end with ‘ber’), who would’ve thought.

 J has been bugging me about swimming lessons for Akira, and it took me a while to pursue any leads since it wasn’t exactly the right season for it.

 It took the kind invitation of the mom of Akira’s classmate to join them one Friday after the children’s class to try out their swimming place as well.
 The place was rather far – all the way in Brgy.
 Kapitolyo, Pasig – but the fee seemed reasonable and the place sounded impressive.
 It was an indoor pool and the water is heated.
 It’s not like they were the main selling points, but hey, these kinds of classes would need me to get into the water with Akira, too.
 Might as well be comfy!

 Funny, but a friend and I have been talking about this place, and we’ve been wanting to check it out for a lazy swimming day that’s not far out, and it turns out that I’ll be in this very same place every Friday for a month.
 Hehehe.

 To date, we have had our third swimming lesson, but I have yet to try any of the spa facilities.
 Hope I can comment on them in the near future.
 For now though, I can say that the venue in general is pretty clean, even if it seems that it has seen better days.

 Sorry there’s not a lot of photos.
 They don’t allow picture-taking in the spa/pool area.
 The locker room/shower/changing area is huge but the lockers, not so.
 It also sucks that once you get your locker key you can only go barefoot or use their slippers.
 I have issues with both non-options.